 - Heat sources — Block access to your heater, radiator, or fireplace.

-- Nightstands — Add bumpers to sharp corners, and remove anything dangerous from drawers (e.g. cuticle scissors, medication, etc.).
+- Nightstands — Anchor the nightstand to a wall stud, adhere foam bumpers to sharp corners, add cabinet locks, and remove anything dangerous from drawers (e.g. cuticle scissors, medication, etc.).

 - Toys — Remove all toys that could be choking hazards.
 Assess toys to see if your child could throw it, climb on it, or use it to hurt someone.